c3lestin/c3lestin.github.io/_posts/2020-06-08-powershell-dsc-configuration.md

 ```

-Now if we look closely to the output, we can quickly notice that the "Name" column has a resource called `Service` and the "ModuleName" column explicitely tell us
+Now if we look closely to the output, we can quickly notice that the *Name* column has a resource called `Service` and the *ModuleName* column explicitely tell us
 the module name the resource belongs to, in that case it's belong to the `PSDesiredStateConfiguration` module.

 ```